 Favor Smooth Over Rough

-Tastes to Favor and Avoid
+Tastes to Favor

-- Emphasizing the sweet taste does NOT require us to eat large amounts of refined sugar or sugary sweet foods.
+- Emphasizing the sweet taste does NOT require us to eat large amounts of refined sugar or sugary-sweet foods.
 In fact, doing so tends to exacerbate vata’s tendency to over-exert and then crash.

 - Favor sour additions like a squeeze of lemon or lime juice, a splash of vinegar, a side of kimchi or sauerkraut, a bowl of miso, a slice of cheese, or a dollop of sour cream.